TanStack Router Meets NativeScript - A Native Navigation Story

 Status: Early Developer Preview

-If the direction is useful for your team, now is the best time to explore and influence what a production-ready cross-framework version should become.
+This is an early developer preview meant for experimentation, feedback, and collaboration, and not ready for production yet.
+If the direction is useful for your team, now is the best time to try it and help shape what a production-ready, cross-framework version should become.

 Sample Project